Prosper Marketplace: Business model

 Prosper has a transaction-based business model, in which the company collects revenue by taking a fee on its customers' transactions.
 Borrowers who receive a loan, pay an origination fee of 1.00% to 5.00%, depending on the borrower's Prosper Rating, and investors pay a 1% annual servicing fee.

-Secondary market / Trading platform - Development and Termination
+Secondary market / trading platform

 As borrowers repay over the three, or five-year fixed term of their Prosper loan, payments are distributed to investors' accounts.
 This money may then be re-invested into new Prosper loans or withdrawn from Prosper by transfer into the bank accounts of the Prosper investors.

 Prosper had developed a secondary market for note trading, in cooperation with Folio Investing.
 Through the secondary market platform, investors were able to buy and sell Prosper loans ("notes") at any time.
 However, Prosper declared in its prospective dated December 21, 2016, that its relationship with Folio Investing had terminated on October 31, 2016.
 Consequently, note purchasers were informed that they would have to hold their notes to maturity unless Prosper were to establish a new secondary market platform, for which it made no assurance.

 Wells Fargo appears as a trustee in Prospers note indenture.